 time of the accident told Reuters.

-The incident was at a shipyward owned by Daewoo Shipbuilding
+The incident was at a shipyard owned by Daewoo Shipbuilding

-and Marine Engineering off Geoje Island on the south
+and Marine Engineering (DSME) off Geoje Island on

 "The rig has sunk and lies on the seabed by the quay.
 It is

 not submerged," said Tor Henning Ramfjord, chief executive of

 National Oilwell Varco Norway.

 A spokesman for Daewoo, however, described the accident as

 minor.
 He said the rig had tilted slightly due to a problem with

 a drainpipe at the bottom, which was being repaired.

 There were no immediate reports of injuries.
 It was unclear